 Don’t worry if you don’t make it at this age, the physical demands at the top level can come a bit too soon for some.
 Your body must develop naturally and this varies from player to player.

 At what age is it too late to become a professional soccer player?

-It’s never too late to become a professional soccer player.
-Of course, you’ll have to find a team that wants to sign you, but if you have the talent, clubs will want you to play.
+It’s never too late to become a prof soccer player.
+Of course, you’ll have to find a team that wants to sign you, but clubs will want you to play if you have the talent.

 Soccer players reach their peak in the late twenties, so if you don’t make it as a pro at the age of 27, it will be difficult to break into the game from that age onwards.

 So you could be a true hidden gem at 25 years of age and still be signed up as a pro.
 Continue playing as long as you’re enjoying it and if you keep fit and healthy, the best players continue to play in their late thirties.